-Join the Adult Contemporary group on Monday, August 20 at 7:00 PM in the Purple Room to discuss:
+Please join the Adult Contemporary Book Group on Monday, February 18 at 7:00 PM in the Purple Room to discuss: